From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: Shallow Recurrent Decoder Network

-The SHRED architecture has been implemented in Python utilizing the PyTorch package, starting from the original work by \cite{williams2022data}.
-The code used in this paper is openly available at \textit{https://github.com/ERMETE-Lab/NuSHRED}.
-The architecture, shown in Figure \ref{fig: shred}, is composed as follows: both the LSTM and SDN networks consist of two hidden layers, the first having 64 neurons each, the second having 350 and 400 neurons in the two layers.
-Even though SHRED was initially developed for a single parameter configuration \cite{williams2022data, riva2024robuststateestimationpartial, kutz_shallow_2024}, the same architecture extends pretty easily to parametric datasets with minimal modifications \cite{shredrom}.
-These adjustments mainly involve compressing the entire parametric dataset using the SVD, as SHRED naturally supports the inclusion of multiple trajectories corresponding to varying parameters.
-In fact, SHRED can map the signals of the parametric measures to the correspondent latent representation.
-Furthermore, the parameters $\boldsymbol{\mu}$ can be incorporated either as an input (if known) or as an output (if estimation is required).
+The SHRED architecture has been implemented in Python, using the PyTorch package and building from the original work by \cite{williams2022data}.
+The source code and the notebooks used to produce the results of this paper are openly available at \href{https://github.com/ERMETE-Lab/NuSHRED}{github.com/ERMETE-Lab/NuSHRED}.
+Both the LSTM and SDN networks that comprise the SHRED architecture consist of two hidden layers: each hidden layer of the LSTM has 64 neurons, whereas the two hidden layers of the SDN have, respectively, 350 and 400 neurons, for a total of less than $1000$ network parameters.